-Intaglio’s printmaking technique traces its roots back to the 15th century.
+Intaglio printing techniques trace their roots back to the 15th century.
 The history of intaglio printing is a remarkable journey through time, marked by the artistic brilliance of countless masters.
-From its origins in the Middle Ages to its innovations in the Renaissance, intaglio techniques have left a creative mark on the artistic world.
-Its enduring appeal lies not only in its historical significance but also in its ability to create prints of unparalleled detail, depth, and emotional aspects.
+From the origins of intaglio techniques in the Middle Ages to its innovations in the Renaissance, intaglio techniques have left a creative mark on the artistic world.
+The enduring appeal of intaglio printmaking lies not only in their historical significance but also in their ability to create prints of unparalleled detail, depth, and emotional aspects.
 Intaglio techniques, this timeless art form, remain an integral part of the vibrant world of printmaking.

 In the early days, artists created intaglio prints using engraved metal plates, primarily copper, as the printing surface.
 Artists etched their designs into these plates, creating incised lines that would hold ink for the printing process.